IntellureIntellure

 SVG (Scalable Vector Graphics) is a vector format that describes graphics as mathematical paths and shapes.
 Instead of storing pixel data like a raster image, SVG stores instructions like "draw a circle at coordinates (50, 50) with radius 30."
 This approach has several advantages:

-- Infinite Scalability: SVG graphics look sharp at any size without pixelation β from a 16Γ16 icon to a full-screen illustration
+• Infinite Scalability: SVG graphics look sharp at any size without pixelation, whether it's a 16×16 icon or a full-screen illustration

 What is PNG?